Monitoring Configuration

 Hostname resolution

-resolveHostnameToFqdn: false
+resolveHostnameToFqdn: true

 resourceGroups: